-Best Golf Books: 10 Golf Books Any Golfer Will Love
+Best Golf Books: 11 Books Any Golfer Will Love

 There are so many good ones that span everything from instruction, travel, the PGA tour, and beyond.

-So my goal with this post was to create a list of the very best golf books out there (and some of my personal favorites), so regardless of what type of golf book you’re looking for, you’ll see something that’s interesting.
+My goal with this post was to create a list of the very best golf books out there, so regardless of what type of golf book you’re looking for, you’ll see something that’s interesting.

 Harvey Penick’s Little Red book is hands down one of the most accessible, and useful golf instruction books ever written.